ExpositionEngineering/exposition-engineering-syllabus/README.md

 > defined in the Honor Code, and to maintain the integrity of both
 > myself and the College community as a whole.

-#### Effective Algorithm Engineering
+#### Effective Exposition Engineering

-Students who create the source code and documentation for their algorithm engineering and algorithm all-hands projects should ensure the implementation of a high-quality final product.
-While students are permitted to use a wide variety of software engineering tools, such as integrated development environments, testing frameworks, automated debuggers, and code generators (e.g., systems that leverage large language models like GitHub Copilot) and documentation sites such as StackOverflow, they must take responsibility for all of the source code and documentation that they submit for this course, including artifacts that are automatically generated by a software tool.
+Students who create the any type of writing, speaking, or peer review should ensure the creation of a high-quality final product.
+While students are permitted to use a wide variety of exposition engineering tools, such as grammar checkers, idea generators, text writers, and text revisers, including intelligent systems that leverage large language models like GitHub Copilot or ChatGPT, they must take responsibility for all of the content that they submit for this course, including artifacts that are automatically generated and/or reviewed by a software tool.

-This means that every student must work as an effective algorithm engineer by documenting the sources for their work and verifying the correctness, maintainability, and long-term reliability of all source code and documentation that they submit.
-As such, students who uses software tools to create content are responsible for citing their sources and demonstrating their understanding of it during the in-person assessments.
+Students who uses software tools to create content are responsible for citing their sources and demonstrating their understanding of it during the in-person assessments.
 Moreover, all students in the class are responsible for all of the source code and documentation submitted to the GitHub repository that hosts the course projects, including any tool-generated software artifacts.
 This means that every student should be able to answer questions, during either an in-person or online discussion, about any technical or professional content, including that which was automatically generated by a software tool.

 Students who are effective algorithm engineers also pledge to abide by the [ACM Code of Ethics and Professional Conduct](https://www.acm.org/code-of-ethics).